SoftwareHeritage/swh-dataset/docs/graph/index.rst

 artifacts have been observed in the wild.

-The Software Heritage graph dataset is available in multiple formats, including downloadable CSV dumps and Apache Parquet files for local use, as well as a public instance on Amazon Athena interactive query service for ready-to-use powerful analytical processing.
+The Software Heritage graph dataset is available in multiple formats, including relational Apache ORC files for local use, as well as a public instance on Amazon Athena interactive query service for ready-to-use powerful analytical processing.

 By accessing the dataset, you agree with the Software Heritage `Ethical Charter for using the archive